luftaquila/fsk-energymeter/README.md

 Download the latest FSK-EEM Viewer from the [Release](https://github.com/luftaquila/fsk-energymeter/releases).

 > [!IMPORTANT]
-> In MacOS, follow the guide in the release page to set the permission properly before open the executable.
+> In MacOS, follow the guide in the release page to set the permission properly before open the executable.<br>
+> Also, the Device Configuration tab is not supported in the MacOS due to a lack of WebSerial API.

 * To parse the record, open the record file in the FSK-EEM Viewer.
 * To delete the records, click the `Delete` button in the Device Configuration tab.